Jiayang Fan

 Jiayang Fan (樊嘉扬 (Fán Jiāyáng); born 4 August 1984) is a Chinese-American journalist.
 She was born in Chongqing and immigrated to the United States at the age of seven.
 She has been a staff writer for The New Yorker since 2016.
 Her works include cultural and political commentary, personal history, and food critique.
-Her first book, Motherland, is scheduled to be published by Farrar, Straus, and Giroux in 2023.
+Her first book, Motherland, is scheduled to be published by Farrar, Straus and Giroux in 2023.

 Early life

 Jiayang Fan was born in Chongqing, China in 1984.
 In 1986, her father went to the United States as a visiting scholar to study biology at Harvard.
 As a child, she lived with her mother in a residential complex in Chongqing's military zone.
 The complex was run-down, had no hot water, and had shared bathrooms, while the sole nearby convenience store served around 20,000 residents.

 In 1992, she immigrated to the United States with her mother.
 They first settled in New Haven, Connecticut, while her father was at Yale University.
 Fan's mother found out that her father was having an affair.
 She subsequently divorced him, and was left unemployed with only 200 dollars.
 Fan and her mother briefly stayed with a family in East Haven to avoid being evicted.
 After some time, they moved to Greenwich, one of the most affluent towns in the United States.
 Fan's mother believed that living in a wealthy neighborhood would be necessary for her daughter to attend a good public school.
 To support the family, Fan's mother worked as a live-in housekeeper while making a plan for Fan's education.

 Fan attended Greenwich Academy as the only Asian student in her year.
 At that time, she could barely speak English and was struck that the teacher and classmates' perceived her as an outsider.
 She spent a lot of time watching CCTV, the state channel of China, with her mother, at the house she worked.
 In 1998, she attended Deerfield Academy, a co-ed college-preparatory school in Deerfield, Massachusetts.
 She studied Philosophy and English at Williams College, an elite liberal arts college, and graduated in 2006.
 In a personal essay published in 2017, Fan said that even with greater familiarity with the English language and the American culture, she still felt like a "putative insider and perpetual outsider."

 Fan and her mother later moved to New York City.
 In the fall of 2011, Fan's 59-year-old mother was diagnosed with A.L.S., or amyotrophic lateral sclerosis, a progressive neurodegenerative disease that gradually paralyzes the patient.
 Her mother had since then frequently visited the ICU and once stayed in a nursing home.
 In 2014, Fan's mother was moved to the Henry J. Carter Speciality Hospital in Harlem, New York City.

-Fan's mother passed away on January 12, 2022.
+Fan's mother died on January 12, 2022.